Khrushchev thaw: History repeated

-Many historians compare Khrushchev's Thaw and his massive efforts to change the Soviet society and move away from its past, with Gorbachev's perestroika and glasnost during the 1980s.
+Many historians compare Khrushchev's thaw and his massive efforts to change the Soviet society and move away from its past, with Gorbachev's perestroika and glasnost during the 1980s.
 Although they led the Soviet Union in different eras, both Khrushchev and Gorbachev had initiated dramatic reforms.
 Both efforts lasted only a few years and were supported by the people, while being opposed by the hard-liners.
 Both leaders were dismissed, albeit with completely different results for their country.

-Mikhail Gorbachev has called Khrushchev's achievements remarkable; he praised Khrushchev's 1956 speech, but stated that Khrushchev did not succeed in his reforms.
+Mikhail Gorbachev called Khrushchev's achievements remarkable; he praised Khrushchev's 1956 speech, but stated that Khrushchev did not succeed in his reforms.